mongojack/mongojack/src/site/markdown/dbrefs.md

     DBRef berlinRef = new DBRef<City, String>("Berlin", "cities");

 The first argument is the id of the referenced document, and the second is the name of the collection the document lives in.
-An alternative method for constructing DBRefs may be used, by annotating the referenced class with a `net.vz.mongodb.jackson.MongoCollection` annotation, which describes the name of the collection the type belongs to:
+An alternative method for constructing DBRefs may be used, by annotating the referenced class with a `org.mongojack.MongoCollection` annotation, which describes the name of the collection the type belongs to:

     @MongoCollection(name = "cities")
     public class City {